- SCHOOL OF MEDICINE

-GMU offers the regular Four (04) year M.D. degree program to qualified traditional candidates who already hold a Bachelor's Degree OR have fulfilled the entire core pre-medical requisites including atleast 90 credit hours at undergraduate level.
+GMU offers the regular Four (04) year M.D. degree program to qualified traditional candidates who already hold a Bachelor's Degree OR have fulfilled the entire core pre-medical requisites including at least 90 credit hours at the undergraduate level.

-Mandatory curricular studies are completed in TEN (10) semesters completed over a duration of 40 calendar months
+Mandatory curricular studies are completed in TEN (10) semesters over a duration of 40 calendar months.

 - Basic Medical Sciences (BMS) and

-During the first two years (05 semesters), students are focused in developing knowledge of the Basic Medical Sciences under direct supervision of qualified professors.
-Students are taught the scientific basis of health and disease in courses covering biomedical sciences taught in combination with Clinical correlations, utilizing patient and physician educators to maximize learning experience.
+During the first two years (05 semesters), students focus on developing knowledge of the basic medical sciences under direct supervision of qualified professors.
+Students are taught the scientific basis of health and disease in courses covering biomedical sciences taught in combination with clinical correlations, utilizing patient and physician educators to maximize learning experience.

-On completing the Basic Medical Sciences and clearing the Comprehensive Examinations, the student's are allowed to progress into Clinical Medicine.
+On completing the Basic Medical Sciences and clearing the Comprehensive Examinations, the students are allowed to progress to Clinical Medicine.

-All clinical training is provided at affiliated accredited teaching hospitals in Guyana with clinical clerkship option available at affiliated network of teaching facilities in United States and elsewhere for qualified students.
+All clinical training is provided at affiliated accredited teaching hospitals in Guyana with clinical clerkship options available at affiliated networks of teaching facilities in the United States and elsewhere for qualified students.

 To educate physicians who will: